StijnSlebos/plensetechdoc-sensoredgecode/docs/metadata_interface.md

 # Metadata Interface

-This document describes the Streamlit-based metadata editing tool used to configure deployments, sensor parameters, and measurement plans for the Plensor system.
+This document describes the Streamlit-based metadata editing tool used to configure sensor parameters and measurement plans for the Plensor system.

 ---